opentargets-archive/rest_api/.circleci/README.md

 Deploying to `production` only happens with manual approval.

+To deploy staging add a `staging-*whateveryouwant123` tag and to deploy to production add a `prod-*` tag.

-The version that gets deployed in production is versioned by github **tag** and thus can be reached at can be reached as https://<prod-tagname>-dot-opentargets-eu-dev.appspot.com/v<major>/platform
+The version that gets deployed in production and staging is versioned by github **tag** and thus can be reached at: https://<prod-tagname>-dot-opentargets-eu-dev.appspot.com/v<major>/platform

 ### You might want to:

-* change ES_URL variables in the `config.yml` to reflect the ES in your project.
+* change ES_URL variables in the `config.yml` to reflect the ES for each project.

-## Trigger a production deployment:
+### To trigger a production deployment:
 ```sh
 git tag prod-test-20170907-1653
 git push origin prod-test-20170907-1653